dlasch089/realnewable-server/README.md

 **Note: in file *forecast.js*, the parameters at line 89 and 90 need to be changed to your specific location and time zone.
 Please contact for improvement suggestions**

 Find more information how to run a Node.js server here: https://www.twilio.com/docs/usage/tutorials/how-to-set-up-your-node-js-and-express-development-environment

+## How to get your own ENTSO-E security token:

+​The interface specification for the restful API is available online at: http://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html

+ Please follow the steps below so as to get the access granted:

+1. Register on Transparency Platform.

+2. Request access to Rest API by sending email to transparency@entsoe.eu .

+Please indicate the email address with which you have registered.

+3. After our confirmation that access has been granted, login to Production platform

+4. Check your Account Settings.
+The Security Token should be visible under "Web Api Security Token"

+**Note: the API is currently running on a free plan of heroku and will therefore take some time to restart the server at the first call.**

 ## How to deploy the app using heroku?